LukeGrahamLandry/hctarcs/devlog.md

 problem is that multiple names can match same safe_str after remove special characters. easy fix by adding a VarId in the mix and make sure not to use `safe_str` in the generated match branches of `msg_of(String)`.

+Fixed a few more inference places, and now I'm down to one last problematic expression: `self.local_id_454_curr_token.clone() == (0.0f64 + self.local_id_454_curr_token.clone())`.
+What does adding a number to a string do?
+I think even number strings don't coerce so that's checking if it's a number.
+`"1" -> false, 1 -> true, "aaa" -> false`
+which is a great candidate for optimising because I'm already tracking type info, but anyway, for now I think just any string is zero.
+But it thinks it's a string because you only use it as that so my inference assumes it's safe to coerce to string from the heap read but actually, it is polymorphic and that check is done at runtime.

+Alas, now I've fixed enough errors that the borrow checker actually runs, and it hates when you use length of list on both sides of an assignment.
+Lucky that's a statement, so I can put locals.

+Passes cargo check!

 ## async ideas (Dec 28)

 Do my own async, so I don't have to deal with functions closing over their mutable sprite/global arguments?